lammps/lammps/doc/src/bond_bpm_rotational.rst

        *store/local* values = ID of associated fix store/local followed by one or more attributes

           *id1, id2* = IDs of 2 atoms in the bond
-          *time* = the time the bond broke
+          *time* = the timestep the bond broke
-          *x, y, z* = the center of mass position of the 2 atoms when the bond broke *x/ref, y/ref, z/ref* = the inintial center of mass position of the 2 atoms
+          *x, y, z* = the center of mass position of the 2 atoms when the bond broke (distance units) *x/ref, y/ref, z/ref* = the initial center of mass position of the 2 atoms (distance units)

+       *overlay/pair* value = none
+          bonded particles will still interact with pair forces

 Examples
 """"""""